-5.3.
-While Punakaiki Fund has an overall philosophy of diversification; targets or limits in respect of exposure to individual industries (based on the GICS definitions), individual business models or in companies that require additional rounds of funding before becoming cash flow positive do not form part of this document.
-Instead, these exposures will be monitored by Punakaiki Fund's Board.
+- 5.4.
+While Punakaiki Fund has an overall philosophy of diversification; targets or limits in respect of exposure to individual industries (based on the GICS definitions), individual business models or in companies that require additional rounds of funding before becoming cash flow positive (at the time of initial investment) do not form part of this document.
+Instead, these exposures will be monitored by Punakaiki Fund's Board. - 5.5.

-5.4.
 Notwithstanding the previous paragraph, any investment which results in an individual company comprising more than 20% of the total value of Punakaiki Fund's investments (excluding cash) shall require the approval of the Punakaiki Fund Board.